Get started#

 To explore all benchopt CLI features, refer to Command line interface (CLI) references or run benchopt --help or benchopt COMMAND_NAME --help.

-When the run is finished, benchopt automatically opens a window in you default browser and renders the results as a dashboard.
+When the run is finished, benchopt automatically opens a window in your default browser and renders the results as a dashboard.

 Dashboard of the Lasso benchmark results